 Our Frog Family digs Disney magic.
-We get chills from watching fireworks, World of Color or Fantasmic!.
+We get chills from watching fireworks, Fantasmic! and World of Color.
 Disneyland is truly one of the most magical places on Earth!
 Then, our hearts flutter over all of the magical moments in Disney movies when we watch as a family.
-You know those kind of moments: A fairy godmother appears and waves her wand to turn rags into a sparkling gown and mice into coachmen.
-So you can understand our excitement when we heard that the the all-new Disneyland parade, "Magic Happens," is showcasing some of those magical Disney moments in real life!
-"Magic Happens" will make its way down the Disneyland parade route beginning Feb.
-28, 2020, at 3:30 and 6 p.m.
-It's hoppening!
+You know those kinds of moments: A fairy godmother appears and waves her wand to turn rags into a sparkling gown and mice into coachmen.
+So you can understand our excitement about the Disneyland parade, "Magic Happens," which showcases some of those magical Disney moments in real life!
+"Magic Happens" had a limited debut in 2020, but it's coming back for more magical moments, starting Feb.
+24, 2023!

 What to Expect in the Magic Happens Parade

-Mickey Mouse will wave his magic wand from atop an iridescent float to lead the parade of spectacular floats and beautifully costumed characters.
+Mickey Mouse waves his magic wand from atop an iridescent float to lead the parade of dazzling floats and beautifully costumed characters.
 Mickey is joined by Minnie, Donald, Goofy, Pluto, Chip and Dale.
-The float has a 15-foot-tall sorcerer's hat!
-The parade is set to a high-energy musical score that was co-composed by former cast member and singer/songwriter Todrick Hall, weaving in classic Disney tunes.
+The float has a 15-foot-tall sorcerer's hat (whoa!) and is set to a high-energy musical score that was co-composed by former cast member and singer/songwriter Todrick Hall, weaving in classic Disney tunes.
+Its hip-hop feel and upbeat tempo will have you wishing on a star and dancing along!
 A second song accompanies the grand finale floats.
 It combines musical themes from Disneyland's "Remember the Magic" parade and "Wishes" and "Remember ...
 Dreams Come True" fireworks spectaculars.
-We’re sure the result is pure magic!
+The result is pure magic!

 Magic Happens Parade Floats and Characters